mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 *Gakudō* means “to learn or to study the Way.” *Gaku* means to learn or to study. *Dō* is the way.
 So *gakudō* is a pretty technical term Dōgen Zenji uses very often: *gakudō*, to study or to learn the Way.

 *The Way* means the universal life beyond conscious or unconscious worlds.
-This is the Way, where all beings exist in peace, in harmony, prior to the germination of any subtle ideas.
-This is the Way.
+This is the Way, where all beings exist in peace, in harmony, prior to the germination of any subtle ideas. [...]
 All sentient beings exist in the realm of the Way.
 That is called *universal life*.
 This life is open not only to human beings or living beings, but also inanimate beings: pebbles, water, et cetera.

 So *gakudō* is to study universal life beyond the conscious and unconscious worlds.
 This is *gakudō*.

 *Sanzen* is to surrender one’s body and mind to *zen*, or tranquility. *Zen* sometimes means *samadhi*, one-pointedness; sometimes it is translated as *tranquility*; sometimes it is translated as *meditation*.
 But anyway, *san* means “to surrender oneself to.”
 To surrender, or to visit, or to be present... to go toward.
 This is *san*.
 So *sanzen* means to surrender one’s life to *zen* or tranquility.

-*Zen* or tranquility means dimension of being in which there is no individual consciousness, so-called consciousness, or unconsciousness.
-So [not any] subtle signs of ideas, conscious world or unconscious world.
+*Zen* or tranquility means dimension of being in which there is no individual consciousness, so-called consciousness or unconsciousness.
+So [no] subtle signs of ideas, conscious world or unconscious world.

 In Japanese, tranquility is called *jakujō*. *Jaku* means perfect stillness – perfect stillness just like [there is] no one or nothing with which you want to talk, you want to see.
 So, perfect tranquility.
 That means if you are there, you are *exactly* there; nothing else except you.
 So that is very tranquil.
 Just like being present in the wilderness.
 There are lots of beings there – insects, birds, trees, skies – but if you are in the wilderness you feel perfectly tranquil.
 That is the meaning of *jaku*.
 So, completely nothing around you.